kieran-mackle/AutoTrader/README.md

 ```

 ## Documentation
 AutoTrader is well documented on the [project website](https://kieran-mackle.github.io/AutoTrader/docs).
 There is also a detailed [Quick Start Guide](https://kieran-mackle.github.io/AutoTrader/tutorials/getting-autotrader).

+### Example Strategies
-Examples can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo).
+Example strategies can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo).
+You can also request your own strategy to be added [here](https://github.com/kieran-mackle/autotrader-demo/issues/new?assignees=&labels=&template=strategy-request.md&title=%5BSTRATEGY+REQUEST%5D).

 ## Demo Chart